Balenciaga: 2001 to 2010

-Balenciaga is now owned by Kering and its womenswear and menswear departments were headed by Nicolas Ghesquière.
+The Gucci group, under the ownership of the Pinault Printemps Redoute (PPR) group (now Kering), acquired a controlling stake in Balenciaga in 2001, bringing the historic fashion house into the same corporate family as other luxury brands such as Yves Saint Laurent, Boucheron, and Bottega Veneta.
+James McArthur subsequently took over as chief executive of the brand.

 In 2002, Balenciaga's star, Nicolas Ghesquière, admitted to copying the work of Kaisik Wong, a designer from San Francisco who died in 1990.
-Ghesquiere created a patchwork vest in his spring collection that resembled one that Wong designed in 1973.
+Ghesquière created a patchwork vest in his spring collection that resembled one that Wong designed in 1973.
 Ghesquière admitted in an interview in Paris that he had copied the garment.

 Ghesquière's F/W 2005 line showed that the house was not only making money, but also attracted a number of celebrity customers including editor-in-chief at Vogue, Anna Wintour.

 The House of Balenciaga designed the dresses worn by Jennifer Connelly and Nicole Kidman to the 2006 Academy Awards, as well as the wedding gown Kidman wore when she married Keith Urban.
 Kylie Minogue also wore a Balenciaga dress for her "Slow" and "Red Blooded Woman" music videos and for her concert tour.

 Balenciaga's Fall/Winter 2007 show impressed Teen Vogue editor-in-chief Amy Astley so much that an entire spread in the magazine, titled "Global Studies" and shot in Beijing, was influenced by it.
 The line included skinny jodhpurs, tight, fitted blazers, beaded embellished scarves, and other multicultural mixes.

 Balenciaga is known for creating avant-garde, advanced structural pieces, straddling the edge of fashion and forecasting the future of women's ready-to-wear fashion.
 Vintage Balenciaga garments are popular among fashion editors, Hollywood stars, and models, and have been seen on Sienna Miller, Lara Bingle, Raquel Zimmermann, Caroline Trentini, Emmanuelle Alt, Tatiana Sorokko, Hilary Rhoda, Jennifer Garner, and Stephanie Seymour, among others.
 Balenciaga is also frequently worn by actress Chloë Sevigny, who is also a muse of Nicolas Ghesquière.